 There is no chance for problems while collecting a stool sample.
 Be sure to wear gloves when you collect the sample and wash your hands before and after you collect the sample.
 This will help protect you from spreading an infection.

-A stool culture is done to identify bacteria, viruses, fungi, or parasites that may be causing an infection.
+A stool culture is done to identify bacteria, viruses, or fungi that may be causing an infection.
 Stool culture test results usually take 2 to 3 days.
+But some cultures for fungus may take weeks to get results.

 If bacteria are found in the culture, sensitivity testing may be done to help choose the best treatment.